This is the first in a series about developing a Strategic Vision Board for your business.

-Looking into the future is a really important process for every business owner.
+Looking into the future is incredibly important process as a business owner.
 But it’s often very difficult to visualize abstract concepts like “goals,” “vision,” and “strategy.”

-In this post, we’ll discuss the 1st step in the 9-square process, which is Reputation.
+This post focuses on the first step of the 9-square process, which is Reputation.

 - the corresponding Color,